netizenorg/netnet.studio/docs/contributors/widgets.md

 })

 // if you want to animate/transition the change in position
-// pass the number of miliseconds as a second argument WIDGETS['my-new-widget'].update({ left: 10 }, 1000)
+// pass the number of milliseconds as a second argument WIDGETS['my-new-widget'].update({ left: 10 }, 1000)

 // by default, if no position is set in the constructor
-// widgets will open in the center of the page
+// widgets will open in the center of the page.
-// if you ever want to recenter a widget call WIDGETS['my-new-widget'].recenter()
+// if you ever want to recenter a widget, call WIDGETS['my-new-widget'].recenter()

 // if there are other widgets on the page obstructing your widget